rebroad/bitcoin/FORCE_ABANDON_FEATURE.md

 1. **Right-click** on a transaction in the transaction list
 2. **Select "Force abandon transaction"** (only enabled for mempool transactions)
 3. **Confirm the action** in the warning dialog
-4. **Automatic two-step process**:
+4. **Automatic process**:
-   - Step 1: Evict transaction from local mempool (via RPC call)
+   - Checks if transaction is in mempool
-   - Step 2: Abandon the transaction in the wallet
+   - Proceeds with direct abandonment (works regardless of mempool status)
 5. **Success confirmation** appears when complete

 ### Smart Enable/Disable Logic